tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 <br><br>

 ![](\images\bahamas-album\IMG_5716.jpeg)<br>
 One of the highlights of the trip.
-My cousin Dyl and I took out the kayaks on the beach and paddled around with spin rods in the back so that the lures were trailing behind us.
-We caught a barracuda on our way back.
+My cousin Dyl and I took out the kayaks on the beach and paddled around with rods in the back so that the lures were trailing behind us.
+We caught this barracuda on our way back.

 When you're with a guide, they'll sometimes take it home to eat.
 I learned from Dencil that they only keep the big ones because the smaller ones accumulate a neurotoxin from eating other fish that feed on a specific algae.
 <br><br>

 ![](\images\bahamas-album\20240526_200905.jpg)<br>
-Terrifying.
+Taking out the lure was pretty terrifying.
 It's the same fish that ate all of Marlin's family in Finding Nemo.
 <br><br>

 ![](\images\bahamas-album\20240527_062841.jpg)<br>